udienz/OpenRelayHunter/README.md

 # OpenRelayHunter

-Not-So-Quick and dirty script to scan a selection of IP ranges for Open SMTP or DNS resolvers
+Not-So-Quick and dirty script to scan a selection of IP ranges for Open SMTP, DNS resolvers plus a few other useful utilities

 Prerequisite: 'prips' utility (aptitude install prips)